-It’s definitely worth considering what you want the e-bike for and how you’re likely to use it, be it commuting to work, taking the kids to school or hitting the trails on the weekend.
-With that in mind, we’ll take a look at a range of the best electric bikes, so we’ve got you covered no matter what you’re looking for.
-So without further ado, let’s get into it.
+Here, we’ll take a look at a range of the best electric bikes, from cargo and mountain electric bikes to road and commuter electric bikes, so we’ve got you covered no matter what you’re looking for.
+Without further ado, let’s get into it.

 Best Electric Bikes – Commuter